jackdbd/micropub/src/plugins/authorization-endpoint/README.md

 The [authorization codes](https://indieauth.spec.indieweb.org/#authorization-request) issued by the authorization endpoint implemented by this plugin are [Nano IDs](https://zelark.github.io/nano-id-cc/) generated with [nanoid](https://github.com/ai/nanoid).

-## Persistence of authorization codes

-In order to store/retrieve authorization codes, a user of this plugin must implement the [authorization code storage interface](../../lib/authorization-code-storage-interface/README.md).

 ## References

 - [Redeeming the Authorization Code](https://indieauth.spec.indieweb.org/#redeeming-the-authorization-code)